 Spinning today in the ‘rock room’ and the focus of this ‘Take One’ feature is the flip side of Cream’s 1966 US/UK single ‘I Feel Free’, the song ‘N.S.U’.
 'N.S.U.' was also featured on the debut full length offering by the British power trio, Fresh Cream.
 The Jack Bruce penned number was the first song Bruce specifically penned for the band while preparing for one of their first rehearsals.
 The ‘I Feel Free’ b/w ‘N.S.U.’ single followed the band’s debut ‘Wrapping Paper’ which shined a spotlight on the group, but was not as representative of their developing aesthetic as the ‘I Feel Free’ single.‘NSU’ found on the flip, would go one to become a concert staple for the group, routinely surpassing 10 minutes in length and becoming a three pronged musical trident of psychedelic jamming and superior competitive musicianship.
 It's humble beginnings as an album track and 'B' side in no way represent the songs importance as a jamming vehicle and building block for the Cream sound.

-In a recorded interview with Jack Bruce which you can watch here, Bruce demonstrates the song on bass in addition to numerous Cream classics, as well as explaining the origins of the title.
+In an available online interview with Jack Bruce, he demonstrates NSU on bass in addition to a number Cream classics, as well as explaining the origins of the title.
 There have been many statements on the specific meaning of the song including it referencing a European automobile.
 Here Bruce confirms and humorously states for all that ‘N.S.U.’ stands for ‘Non Specific Urethritis’, which is a commentary on a venereal disease that someone in the band was unlucky enough to catch during one of their rock and roll romps.
 Bruce states he cannot reveal who the song was referencing, but it may have been a certain guitar player.
 Lyrically the song is a flip book of Bruce's thoughts regarding rock and roll celebrity, while spiced with a dash of hallucinatory wonderment and confirmation.
 ‘Happiness is just something that cannot be bought’ and ‘I don’t want to go until I’ve found it all out’ are examples of the lyrical revelations which Bruce sings about.
 The 'in, out' lyric is one I'll leave to your own interpretation.

 The original single/LP version of the song is introduced with Ginger Baker’s resonate tom-tom rolls to which Clapton locks in with a carnival picked guitar line.
 Bruce drops the anchor with a weighty bass under layer as the lyrics begin.
 Each verse is separated by Clapton and Bruce’s descending and druggy ‘Ahhh’ vocal refrains to which Baker responds with waves of rolls across his kit.
 A short pause is revealed to which Bruce chops at his ropy ‘E’ string rhythmically before a snare crack returns us to the kaleidoscopic verses.
 The result is a cloudy blues romp trademarked with Cream's recognizable big vocals ( see White Room).
 Clapton solos briefly mid song with a quivering and distorted scribble across the song’s theme but the portal is quickly closed before the song returns the verses contained succinctly kept within its three minute package.